verghost/verghost/vlc-lua-docs/index.md

 [Volume](https://verghost.com/vlc-lua-docs/volume)  | `volume` | Modify volume | Unknown
 [Windows](https://verghost.com/vlc-lua-docs/win)  | `win` | Access to Windows console | Windows builds only
 [XML](https://verghost.com/vlc-lua-docs/xml)  | `xml` | [XML](https://en.wikipedia.org/wiki/XML) reader | Unknown

+## Events
+While a custom script is running, a number of different functions (which may or may not be defined in the custom script) are called by VLC.
+For those familiar with JavaScript in web browsers, these function calls can be thought of like [DOM events](https://developer.mozilla.org/en-US/docs/Web/Events).
+Like modules, events differ by the type of script.

+## Luac
+TODO